RADMEHR1/introduction-to-github/_posts/0000-01-02-githubteacher.md

 ___
 layout: slide
-title: "welcome to our second slide!"
+title: "welcome to our GitHubteacher's slide!"
 ___

 Use the left arrow to go back!